guardian/grunt-init-template/root/project/styles/README.md

-tl;dr - run `grunt watch`, and do your CSS in the sass-styles folder.
+tl;dr - run `grunt watch`, and do your CSS in this folder ('styles').
 Grunt will take it from there.

 What is this?
 =============